Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Results and discussion

 Based on the experimental results for the p-polarized fundamental and the second harmonic in Fig. \ref{fig:STA_AOI}, the intensity of the second harmonic increases with decreasing ABC period thickness from 60\nobreakspace{}nm until 1.5\nobreakspace{}nm, where a maximum is observed.
 For periods thinner than 1.5\nobreakspace{}nm, the second harmonic signal decreases abruptly.
 As each layer is approximately 0.25\nobreakspace{}nm thick, intermixing at the interfaces likely degrades layer quality, and incomplete layer closure further reduces the SH signal.
 This hypothesis is supported by STEM imaging and XRR analysis of sample S2, which show no clear layers for an ABC period of $t_{\textup{ABC}}=0.7$\nobreakspace{}nm.
 The nonlinear model for the determination of $\chi^{\textup{(2)}}_{}$ is fitted to all SHG data across varying ABC periods, with selected curves shown in Fig. \ref{fig:STA07_AOI_fit}.

 The same trend is also reported for power dependency measurements.
-The samples are positioned at the angle of incidence when SHG maxima are observed for p-polarized FF and SHG.
-In addition, an uncoated substrate of fused silica with natural surface second-order nonlinearity is also included to compare it with the SH intensity across the ABC samples.
-Verification of second-harmonic generation is achieved by observing its quadratic power dependency, and excellent agreement is found by achieving a slope line of $2.026(9)$ for sample S3, Fig. \ref{fig:STA_power}.
-The second harmonic exhibits a quadratic relationship with the ABC super cycles $M$, similar to the classical bulk crystals, Fig. \ref{fig:Mpower}.
-For each ABC period, second-order susceptibility is determined with the results shown in Fig. \ref{fig:Chi2vsPeriod}.
+The samples are aligned at the incidence angle that yields the maximum SHG signal for p-polarized fundamental light.
+For comparison, an uncoated substrate of fused silica with surface second-order nonlinearity is also included.
+Verification of second-harmonic generation is achieved by observing its quadratic power dependency, and excellent agreement is found by achieving a slope line of $2.026(9)$ for sample S3, see Fig.\nobreakspace{}\ref{fig:STA_power}.

+Several thicknesses were analyzed to clarify the properties at different deposited total thicknesses $d$.
+The second harmonic exhibits a quadratic relationship with the ABC super cycles $M$, similar to the classical bulk crystals, see Fig.\nobreakspace{}\ref{fig:Mpower}.
+Previously reported studies on ABC composites also identified the bulk-like SHG behavior~\cite{ABC-Alloatti, ABC-Clemmen}.

+For each ABC period, second-order susceptibility is determined by fitting with the results shown in Fig. \ref{fig:Chi2vsPeriod}.
 The trend suggests an enhancement of both $\chi_{zzz}^{}$ and $A_{zx}^{}$ with decreasing ABC period thickness and achieving $\chi_{zzz}^{} = 2.0 \pm 0.2$\nobreakspace{}pm/V for $t_{\textup{ABC}}=1.5$\nobreakspace{}nm.
 For shorter periods, the values of $\chi_{zzz}^{}$ and $A_{zx}^{}$ decrease rapidly.
-Several thicknesses were analyzed to clarify the properties at different deposited total thicknesses $d$.
-The analysis shows that the nonlinear susceptibility remains constant for total thicknesses from 60\nobreakspace{}nm to 233\nobreakspace{}nm for a period of 1.5\nobreakspace{}nm.
-A similar trend is also observed for periods of 3\nobreakspace{}nm and 6\nobreakspace{}nm.
+The analysis also shows that the nonlinear susceptibility remains constant for total thicknesses from 60\nobreakspace{}nm to 233\nobreakspace{}nm for a period of 1.5\nobreakspace{}nm.
+A similar trend is also observed for periods of 3.0\nobreakspace{}nm and 6.0\nobreakspace{}nm in Fig. \ref{fig:Chi2vsThickness}.